awkgroupag/ITA_ACL-IoT_Central-IaC_Setup/README.md

 # Cloud_IoT_IaC
 Here, we set up the cloud infrastructure of the Cloud IoT Lab in Bicep and Terraform.
+This is now mostly intended for demo/tryout purposes.
 You'll have to install the Azure CLI, Bicep, and Terraform.

 ## Authenticating to Azure
 Currently, both scripts are intended to be deployed by a user account (as opposed to a service principal, TODO).
 As such, once you have cloned the repo, run `az login`, follow the instructions in your browser, and then set the active subscription using `az account set` to `subs-te-di-acl_sandbox`.